rimikadhara67/sps-myPortfolio/walkthroughs/week-1-web-development/portfolio-walkthrough.md

 -   Navigate to
     [https://console.cloud.google.com/cloud-build/settings/service-account](https://console.cloud.google.com/cloud-build/settings/service-account).
 -   Make sure your project is selected in the dropdown at the top.
--   If you are prompted to enable the Cloud Build API, do so.
+-   If you are prompted to enable the Cloud Build API, do so then return to the [original page](https://console.cloud.google.com/cloud-build/settings/service-account)
 -   Change the `App Engine` service to `Enabled`.
 -   If a dialog opens, click the `Skip` button to close it.